 Mr. Shatto’s military decorations include the Purple Heart, Meritorious Service Medal, Air Medal with Valor device, two Army Commendation Medals, two Army Achievement Medals, Vietnamese Cross of Gallantry, Good Conduct Medals, Non-Commissioned Officers Professional Development Ribbon with two stars, and various service ribbons.

-He resides in Belton, TX with his wife of 45 years, and they have two children..
-They are proud Grandparents of seven and Great Grandparents of two.
+Larry and his wife reside in Belton, TX.
+They have two children and are proud Grandparents of seven and Great Grandparents of two.